SirGaLaHaD69/Facial-Expression-Recognition/README.md

 ## Using CNN ( Convolutional Neural Networks) Algorithm
--  This Model has been trained on the Kaggle dataset FER2013 which had around 38k images.
-I trained this model on 20k of them and achieved an accuracy of 64% ( Early stopping to avoid Overfitting)
+-  This Model has been trained on the Kaggle dataset FER2013 which had around 38k images.Trained on 24k images , validated on 6k images.
+Finally tested on 8k faces.

  -  This Model works well  on New Faces too.
  - ### *Model in figures*